-The NEC Office of Residence Life consists of one full-time Director, three Graduate Assistants and six Resident Assistants, all of whom live in the building.
+NEC Residence Life consists of one full-time Director, three Graduate Assistants, and six Resident Assistants, all of whom live in the building.
 The Residence Hall Office (RHO), located in the lobby of the Residence Hall, is staffed by the Graduate Assistants and Resident Assistants.
 Operating hours for the RHO will be posted within the first week of the academic year.

 Resident Assistants (RAs) are full-time students and paraprofessional staff who work to create a community environment in the Residence Hall through personal interaction with their peers and by sponsoring creative programs to support the philosophy and objectives of Residence Life and New England Conservatory.
 Each RA is responsible for one floor in the ResHall, and the entire hall on duty nights.
 RAs enforce policy, problem solve, and plan social and educational programs and events.

 When you receive your room assignment at the end of July you will also be given the e-mail address of your roommate (if this information has been provided to us for distribution).
 You are encouraged to contact your roommate prior to arriving on campus.
-You should discuss who will bring what to campus (see the Packing List for more info).
+You should discuss who will bring what to campus (see the Packing List for more info) and general lifestyle decisions.

 Guests are allowed in the Residence Hall, but some guidelines apply.
 Hosts must report to Residence Hall Security to sign in a guest.
 Both the host and guest must leave their ID with Security.
 Guests must be accompanied by that resident while in the Residence Hall at all times.
 Residents may have overnight guests for a period of time not to exceed three consecutive days.
-Residents may not exceed ten overnight guests per month or will be considered co-habiting and may lose their guest privileges.
+Residents may not exceed ten overnight guests per month, which is considered co-habitation, and may result in the loss their guest privileges.
 Hosts are responsible for the conduct of their guests and for familiarizing their guests with pertinent NEC rules and regulations.
 Please reference the resident Housing Contract for more information.